 The Executive Committee of BTS appoints the Trustees, Chair and Treasurer of TDT.
 We operate through teams of dedicated volunteers, within the UK and Tanzania.

-Officers of TDT’s UK-based team include Chair, Vice-Chair, Treasurer, Secretary and Website Manager.
+Officers of TDT’s UK-based team include Chair, Treasurer, Secretary and Website Manager.
 The team’s Project Officers are all highly knowledgeable about Tanzania, and most are regular visitors to Tanzania.

 TDT’s Tanzania-based team consists of Local Representatives in each of the areas in which we work.
 They provide our essential eyes and ears on the ground.

 Our Trustees each have a role within TDT and are Janet Chapman, David Gibbons, Jermey Lefroy, Petronilla Mwakatuma, Jonathan Pace and Elizabeth Taylor.

 The Britain Tanzania Society pays TDT’s modest administrative costs, and we are staffed entirely by volunteers.
 No salaries are paid.
 We have no offices.
 Our Project Officers all pay their own expenses when visiting projects.

 This is why we can promise that every pound you donate will be spent on projects.

 TDT invites applications, with a very clear priority given to Tanzania’s poorest regions.
 There are certain exclusions as to type of project and expenditure we will fund, which are explained in our funding guidelines.
 We seek to make the process as clear and transparent as possible.